About Mitch’s Mission

 As Mitch underwent his chemo treatments and long stays at Cincinnati Children’s Hospital, he knew the team was behind him.
 The team was inspired by their “little brother” and gave it their all–both began winning the battles in front of them.

-The Bearcats ended the 2009-10 season with a 12-0 record and a trip to the Sugar Bowl, and Mitch is cancer free!
-But the journey continues.
-Mitch and the Bearcats have teamed up to keep Mitch’s Mission of inspiration and support going with a new mission: to send kids with cancer to summer camp.
+The Bearcats ended the 2009-10 season with a 12-0 record and a trip to the Sugar Bowl, and Mitch was cancer free.
+The relationship between Mitch and the Bearcats continues today as they team up to raise funds to send kids with cancer to camp.